bookercodes/testing-clerk-nextjs-apps-example/README.md

 2. Go to the [Clerk dashboard](https://go.clerk.com/4I5LXFj) and create an application.
 3. Set the required Clerk environment variables as shown in [the example `env` file](https://github.com/lilybarrett/pup-party/blob/main/.env.example).
 4. Go to "Organization Settings" in your sidebar and enable Organizations
-5. `npm install` the required dependencies.
+5. Run `npm install` the required dependencies.
-6. `npm run dev` to launch the development server.
+6. Run `npm run dev` to launch the development server.
+You should be able to access the application locally at [http://localhost:3000](http://localhost:3000).

+> Want to see additional commands for running Jest and Playwright tests?
+Check out the README in the `finished` branch [here](https://github.com/lilybarrett/pup-party/tree/finished).

 ## Learn more